gustavoflodi/Multimodal-Epilepsy-Prediction/README.md

 This project uses Seer private data made-available from the University of Melbourne to predict epilepsy ictal moments using ML Supervised Algorithms.
 ## Requirements

-- pip - to install dependecies.
+- pip - to install dependencies.
 - dask - any version for parallel computing
 - pandas - any version
 - numpy - any version to run pandas